HosamAH/SQL-Server/README.md

     6. Restart the machine
     7. Do it for both the nodes
 ### c.
 Configure Windows Cluster
+    1. Turn on DC
-    1. Open "Failover Cluster Manager"
+    2. Open "Failover Cluster Manager" in node1
-    2. Select "Create Cluster"
+    3. Select "Create Cluster"
-    3. Add both nodes GOSI-NODE1 & GOSI-NODE2
+    4. Add both nodes GOSI-NODE1 & GOSI-NODE2
-    4. Perform validation by selecting all required tests
+    5. Perform validation by selecting all required tests
-    5. Validate the report and check the status
+    6. Validate the report and check the status
-    6. Specify cluser name - WinServerCluster
+    7. Specify cluser name - WinServerCluster
-    7. Specify IP Address - 192.168.80.25
+    8. Specify IP Address - 192.168.80.25
-    8. Select "Add all eligible storege to cluster"
+    9. Select "Add all eligible storege to cluster"
-    9. Click Finish
+    10. Click Finish
 ### d.
 Validate witness / quorum disk
     1. Right click on "WinServerCluster" --> More Actions --> Configure Cluster Quorum Settings
     2. Next --> select quorum witness